CONTENTS:

 10.1 This Agreement shall be governed by and construed in accordance with the laws of the State of Florida, United States, without regard to conflict of law principles.

-10.3 The User expressly agrees to submit to the personal jurisdiction of such courts and waives any objection based on forum non conveniens or lack of jurisdiction.
+10.3 Jurisdiction and Venue: The User expressly agrees to submit to the personal jurisdiction of the courts of the State of Florida, and waives any objection based on forum non conveniens or lack of jurisdiction, for the purpose of enforcing this arbitration agreement or any related award.

 11. SEVERABILITY